wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/protocol-switching/switching_from_HTTPS_to_JMS.md

 5. [Deploy the artifacts](../../../../develop/deploy-and-run) in your Micro Integrator.
 6. [Configure MI with the selected message broker](../../../../setup/brokers/configure-with-ActiveMQ) and start the Micro-Integrator.

-Invoke the HTTPtoJMSStockQuoteProxy with the following payload (using SOAP UI or CURL)
+Invoke the HTTPtoJMSStockQuoteProxy with the following payload (using SOAP UI or CURL):

 ```xml
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/">
    <soapenv:Header/>